opf/openproject/doc/operation_guides/system_requirements.md

 __Note__: The configurations described below are what we use and test against.
-This means that other configurations might also work but we do not provide any officially support for them.
+This means that other configurations might also work but we do not provide any official support for them.

 ## Server